KCTV: News operation

 Black left in 2009 when Meredith promoted him to run its largest and most troubled television station, WGCL-TV in Atlanta.
 Citing research showing that the station was perceived as "annoying", his successor, Brian Totsch, moved to tone down the station's style, ditching the "live, late-breaking, investigative" tagline he called a "punchline"; reducing the number of severe weather cut-ins; and dismissing lead investigative reporter Ash-har Quraishi.
 Ratings fell, and KCTV was in third place again by 2011.
 However, the station's performance outside of news continued to be strong: in 2013, it won total-day ratings, especially prime time, despite not winning any of the local news races, which were split among WDAF-TV and KMBC-TV.

 After being abruptly let go in 2015, former news anchor Karen Fuller sued Meredith, alleging age discrimination specific to female anchors, though Meredith cited poor performance as the reason for her dismissal.
 Though a district judge in Kansas refused to dismiss the case, before it was to go to trial in Kansas City, Kansas, the two parties settled in 2018.

 As KCMO-TV, the station won a Peabody Award in 1978 for a documentary, "Where Have All The Flood Cars Gone?", on the sale of damaged cars after a flood hit the Kansas City area.
 The story was reported by investigative reporter John Ferrugia.

 Sports programming

-From 2002 through 2019, KCTV was the preseason television home of Kansas City Chiefs football and associated coaches shows, complementing its carriage of most of the team's regular-season games as part of CBS's NFL rights.
+From 2003 through 2019, KCTV was the preseason television home of Kansas City Chiefs football and associated coaches shows, complementing its carriage of most of the team's regular-season games as part of CBS's NFL rights.
 On September 21, 2019, the Chiefs announced that KSHB-TV and KMCI-TV would become their official broadcast partners, replacing KCTV after 17 years.

+In 2025, sister station KSMO-TV, as well as Gray-owned stations in the Kansas City Royals TV territory, will broadcast 10 Sunday games simulcast with FanDuel Sports Network Kansas City, with KCTV to air at least six of the contests.

 Local non-news programming

-KCTV previously produced the talk and lifestyle program Better Kansas City, which aired weekday mornings at 9:00 a.m. and was produced independently from the station's news department.
+KCTV previously produced the talk and lifestyle program Better Kansas City, which aired weekday mornings at 9 a.m. and was produced independently from the station's news department.
 The program, which initially debuted in 2012, was formatted after the national Meredith-distributed lifestyle program Better.